Lam Research (LRCX) Q4 2017 Results - Earnings Call Transcript

 Arthur Su - Needham & Co.
 LLC

 Great.
 Thanks for that clarification.
-Just a quick follow-up question on ASML talked about the progress they've made with their EUV tool having a (39:42) potential that can address up to 15 layers upon insertion of 7-nanometer.
-Given your strength in etch and deposition, has that in any way shaped your initial view on your patterning opportunity, and do you believe that (39:55) remain competitive due to improving economics of your multi-patterning processes?
+Just a quick follow-up question.
+ASML talked about the progress they've made with their EUV tool and the potential that can address up to 15 layers upon insertion of 7-nanometer.
+Given your strength in etch and deposition, has that in any way shaped your initial view on your patterning opportunity, and do you believe that wireline is also positioned to remain competitive due to improving economics of your multi-patterning processes?

 Martin Brian Anstice - Lam Research Corp.